hknutzen/Netspoc/technical.markdown

 certain router as `inclusive_border` is checked to be in a proper subset relation with the area next in size regardingthe zones.

-{% include image.html src="./images/areas_overlapping_router2.png" description="Wrong border definition of router violates proper subset relation ." %}
+{% include image.html src="./images/areas_overlapping_router2.png" title="" description="Wrong border definition of router violates proper subset relation ." %}

 **Routers with wrong border classification.** It might happen that areas forming a proper subset relation regarding their zones are